 Gillian was keenly aware of the differences in facilities and resources for children in Ireland and abroad from her experience with Dylan.
 She also wanted to increase awareness around childhood cancer.
 This prompted her to join the Light It Up Gold campaign in 2013 and to form Childhood Cancer Foundation to create a permanent group that will have a positive impact on families affected by childhood cancer.

 Gillian says, “I was surrounded by family and friends who supported us.
 Dylan’s school was particularly supportive of both of us, this support definitely had a positive impact on Dylan’s frame of mind while recovering from treatment.
 I would like to ensure that others receive the same understanding in their communities when dealing with childhood cancer treatment and side effects.”

 After a very difficult year, with many extended stays in Letterkenny and Crumlin hospitals (25 miles and 150 miles respectively from the family home), Emer was in remission by Sept 2008.
-Almost 7 years on thankfully Emer remains cancer free.
+Over 8 years on, thankfully Emer remains cancer free.
 Having experienced first-hand the awful psychological trauma which the treatment had on her daughter, her son and indeed herself, Maura sees a great need for support services for families who are affected by this terrible disease, from the date of diagnosis.
 Like many others parents in this diabolical situation, she quickly learned that only those who had a seriously ill child, fully appreciated what she and her husband were enduring.
 Maura hopes that through her work with Childhood Cancer Foundation, she can reach out to and support other parents by sharing her experiences, which extended long after remission.
 Maura is also determined to raise much needed awareness about childhood cancer and strongly believes that more awareness will lead to research and ultimately cures.